oestradiol/Love-Truth/The God Codex - Mathematical and Logical Proof, for Stubborn Egoes.md

    Instead: **Every attempt to fully describe reality** becomes a *model* — a formal system (language, math, logic).
 2. **Gödel Applies to Sufficiently Expressive Models Only:**
    Gödel’s Incompleteness Theorems apply only to models (formal systems) that are *recursively enumerable* and at least as expressive as arithmetic.
+>	“If a model does not meet these requirements, the incompleteness theorem does not apply.
+The Codex only claims limitation where arithmetic’s shadow is present.”
 3. **Gödel’s Fork:**
    Any such model is either **Incomplete** (not all truths inside are provable), or **Inconsistent** (permits contradiction).
 4. **Contradiction Destroys Systems:**